sharanyaudayakumar7-ai/Temperature-Based-Automatic-Fan-System-NodeMCU-DHT11-/README.md

-# Temperature-Based-Automatic-Fan-System-NodeMCU-DHT11-
-Real-time temperature and humidity monitoring using IoT.
-Fan control is automated based on temperature conditions.
+##Temperature-Based Automatic Fan System using NodeMCU and DHT11

-This project is an IoT-based environmental monitoring system that measures temperature and humidity using a DHT11 sensor and automatically controls a fan using a relay module.
+An IoT-based environmental monitoring system that measures temperature and humidity using a DHT11 sensor and automatically controls a fan using a relay module.

 The system uses NodeMCU (ESP8266) to send real-time sensor data to the Blynk IoT platform, allowing users to monitor environmental conditions remotely.

-When the temperature crosses a predefined threshold (26°C in this project), the system automatically turns ON the fan.
+When the temperature crosses a predefined threshold (30°C in this project), the system automatically turns ON the fan.
 When the temperature drops below the threshold, the fan turns OFF automatically.

--> Features
+##Features

 Real-time temperature monitoring